 How Is the Dosage of Growth Hormone Replacement Therapy Determined?

-Before you can be prescribed a precise dosage of HGH replacement therapy, you must be properly diagnosed with growth hormone deficiency.
+Before you can be prescribed a precise dosage of HGH replacement therapy, you must be properly evaluated to have growth hormone deficiency (GHD).
 A thorough medical history and physical exam are used along with specific lab tests, to make a diagnosis of growth hormone deficiency.

 If your doctor suspects that you may have a growth hormone deficiency, the first thing that he or she will likely do is check your weight, height, and body proportions.
 This is especially important when it comes to diagnosing GHD in children, who may be failing to hit growth milestones due to GHD.
 Other than a physical exam, there are several lab tests that doctor use to diagnose GHD, including:

 IGF-I and IGFBP-3 blood tests, which will indicate whether the problem is caused by the pituitary gland